C# How to Convert List to String in C#| C# Examples

-List stores collection of elements of the same type.
-Types can be inbuilt or custom-type classes.
+A List stores a collection of elements of the same type, which can be either inbuilt or custom-type classes.

-The list is a data structure that stores the elements in insertion order, Elements are not sorted.
+The list is a data structure that stores elements in insertion order, and the elements are not sorted.

-This tutorial explains to Convert a List of Strings into a string separated by a delimiter such as a comma.
+This tutorial explains how to convert a List of Strings into a string separated by a delimiter, such as a comma.

-How to Convert a List of Strings into a comma delimiter String
+How to Convert a List of Strings into a Comma-Delimited String

-The list can be created using the IList or IEnumerable interface
+You can create the list using the IList or IEnumerable interface

 IList<string> numbers = new List<string>{"one","two","three"}; // .NET 4 version